rafadamota12/Nexe-Fundacio/README.md

 # Nexe-Fundacio
-design and implementation of an interactive recreational environment aimed at children with multiple disabilities
+Design and implementation of an interactive recreational environment aimed at children with multiple disabilities